scsmithr/drx/README.md

 # drx

-`drx` is a Go library for decalaratively building regular expressions.
+`drx` is a Go library for declaratively building regular expressions.

 ## Example